Windows Basics

 Windows hides "known" extensions by default.
 These are extensions that Windows "knows."
 You may not.

-Some files are risky (e.g., those that can infect your computer) and without knowing what the real extension is as well as whether it is safe or not could be dangerous.
+Some files are risky (e.g., those that can infect your computer).
+Not knowing the extension and whether it is safe to open could be dangerous.
+That is why you should unhide known file extensions in Windows.

 An Example